-

 Tammy’s exploration with natural herbal remedies began from a chronic autoimmune condition that sprang up in her adolescence.
 When allopathic doctors over-prescribed medication that only treated symptoms topically instead of supporting the root cause, she leaned on her deep Korean cultural remedies and her mother’s determination to use plant-based food and herbs to bring healing and balance to her body.

-She holds a BFA and MFA in Sculpture, 850 hours in Yoga Teacher Training from Magic Pond Yoga, Rainbow Kids Yoga,and Shri Yoga, Level 2 Herbalism Training from Farmacy Herbs and has gone through the URI Master Gardeners Program.
+Originally from California and Virginia, Tammy has lived in Rhode Island for the past decade, in between that she lived abroad, in her motherland Korea, Southeast Asia and Guatemala.
+They hold a BFA and MFA in Sculpture, 850 hours in Yoga Teacher Training from Magic Pond Yoga, Las Pirámides del Ka, Rainbow Kids Yoga, and Shri Yoga, Level 2 Herbalism Training from Farmacy Herbs, and has gone through the URI Master Gardeners Program in 2024.

 -